 Fresh Food Access Options at the Market

-SNAP/EBT recipients can currently receive a match of up to $15 per visit (no limit to recipients’ withdrawal amounts from their own accounts) during the Wednesday and Saturday Market to purchase fresh produce, fish, meats, eggs, honey, milk and other food items.
+SNAP/EBT recipients can currently receive a match of up to $15 per visit (no limit to recipients’ withdrawal amounts from their own accounts) during the Wednesday Market to purchase fresh produce, fish, meats, eggs, honey, milk and other food items.
 Stop by the manager’s desk to receive your SNAP tokens and look for the SNAP logo for participated vendors.
+SNAP tokens are available during both Wednesday and Saturday Markets and tokens may be spent during both Markets.
+Double Bucks is only available during Wednesday (8 am – 1 pm).
 Be sure to check the market website for matching updates.

 Orange Card: Market Tokens

 Free $15 in Fresh Foods at the Greensboro Curb Market with a Guilford Community Care Network Orange Card.
 Simply present your Orange Card and ID at the manager’s desk in the Market.
 Tokens will only be available during Mid-Week Market (Wednesdays 8 am – 1 pm).
 Market tokens may be used to purchase fresh produce, breads, dairy products, eggs, meat, poultry, and seafood at participating Vendors.
 Token distribution will run through December 20th based on available funding.
 Customers may spend tokens during both Wednesday and Saturday Markets.

 The Senior Farmers’ Market Nutrition Program (SFMNP) awards grants to States, U.S. Territories, and federally recognized Indian tribal governments to provide low-income seniors with coupons that can be exchanged for eligible foods (fruits, vegetables, honey, and fresh-cut herbs).
 Several Market vendors accept the voucher.